olivierbellone/stripe-java-examples/README.md

 - [stripe-charge-plaid-spark1](./stripe-charge-plaid-spark1) uses the Spark framework version 1.x and is suitable for use with Java 1.7.
 - [stripe-charge-plaid-spark2](./stripe-charge-plaid-spark2) uses the Spark framework version 2.x and is suitable for use with Java 1.8 and later.

-### Charge creation with 3D-Secure examples
+### ~~Charge creation with 3D-Secure examples~~

-These example projects illustrate how to [create a charge with 3D-Secure](https://stripe.com/docs/3d-secure).
+~~These example projects illustrate how to [create a charge with 3D-Secure](https://stripe.com/docs/3d-secure).~~

-- [stripe-charge-3ds-spark1](./stripe-charge-3ds-spark1) uses the Spark framework version 1.x and is suitable for use with Java 1.7.
+- ~~[stripe-charge-3ds-spark1](./stripe-charge-3ds-spark1) uses the Spark framework version 1.x and is suitable for use with Java 1.7.~~
-- [stripe-charge-3ds-spark2](./stripe-charge-3ds-spark2) uses the Spark framework version 2.x and is suitable for use with Java 1.8 and later.
+- ~~[stripe-charge-3ds-spark2](./stripe-charge-3ds-spark2) uses the Spark framework version 2.x and is suitable for use with Java 1.8 and later.~~

+These examples use an old API that is no longer available.
+You should now use the [sources API](https://stripe.com/docs/sources/three-d-secure) to implement 3D Secure.
+Examples coming soon.

 ### Webhooks examples

 These example projects illustrate how to implement a [Stripe webhooks endpoint](https://stripe.com/docs/webhooks).

-- [stripe-webhooks-spark1](./stripe-webhooks-spark1) uses the Spark framework version 1.x and is suitable for use with Java 1.7.
+- [example-stripe-java7-webhook](https://github.com/ob-stripe/example-stripe-java7-webhook) uses the Spark framework version 1.x and is suitable for use with Java 1.7.
-- [stripe-webhooks-spark2](./stripe-webhooks-spark2) uses the Spark framework version 2.x and is suitable for use with Java 1.8 and later.
+- [example-stripe-java8-webhook](https://github.com/ob-stripe/example-stripe-java8-webhook) uses the Spark framework version 2.x and is suitable for use with Java 1.8 and later.

 ### OAuth examples